shoui520/shoui520.github.io/docs/yomicss.md

 Now go to **chrome://extensions** and enable **Developer Mode** in the top right.
 Now click "**Load Unpacked**" and select the folder the .zip was extracted to.

-Now go to your Yomichan which should be the same place you unzipped it and put your desired image in the `fg` folder.
+Now go to your Yomichan path which should be the same place you unzipped it and put your desired image in the `fg` folder.

 Now you can do the following CSS below.